Skip to main content

 **As always, if you experience a mental health emergency, please call 911.**

 For Graduate Students who are parents, the campus has compiled a list of resources that are available to support graduate student parents.
-New Resources can be accessed here
+New Resources can be accessed here.

 Please consider using the following resources for supporting your mental health during this time.
 And as always, if you experience a mental health emergency, please call 911.

-On-Campus Mental Health Resources
+On-Campus Mental Health Resources:

-The center began providing various services in-person during the Fall 2021 semester however; certain services remained to be offered virtually.
 Counseling Services offers individual and group counseling services.
 More information about services can be found here

 • To schedule an intake appointment, please call 301-314-7651